ansible/receptor/docs/source/installation.rst

 Download and extract precompiled binary for your OS and platform from `the releases page on GitHub <https://github.com/ansible/receptor/releases>`_

-Alternatively, Receptor can be compiled from source code (Golang 1.20+ required)
+Alternatively, you can compile Receptor from source code (Golang 1.20+ required)

 .. code-block:: bash